meltyourface/blank/posts/Opening-and-closing-rituals-of-geomantic-divination/Geomantic-Divination-Ritual-for-Intuitive-Insight/index.md

 ## The Ritual of Unfolding Intuition

-Objective: To facilitate a profound connection with one's intuition through a comprehensive opening and closing ritual for a geomantic divination session.
+**Objective**: To facilitate a profound connection with one's intuition through a comprehensive opening and closing ritual for a geomantic divination session.

 Sacred Geometry: The Seed of Life (a pattern made of seven evenly spaced circles, representing the seven days of creation) Elemental Forces: Earth, Air, Fire, and Water